kduggan/kduggan.github.io/Resumé.md

 <p><b>Reporter, The Wire Report</b><br />
 Ottawa, ON - September 2018 to current.<br /></p>
-• Reports on stories about Canada's telecommunications and broadcasting industries, privacy and copyright.
+• Reports on stories about Canada's telecommunications and broadcasting industries.

 <p><b>Reporter, iPolitics</b><br />
 Ottawa, ON - July 2015 to September 2018.<br /></p>